 So let’s take a quick look at our favourite choices,

-- 【FIVE APPLICATIONS】：1.Comb and remove the loose hair; 2.
-Eliminate tangles, knots, dander and trapped dirt and reduce the hair on the floor, the sofa; 3.
-Get rid of mats without hurting her,...
+- ★ 【FIVE APPLICATIONS】：1.Comb and remove the loose hair; 2.
+Eliminate tangles, knots, dander, and trapped dirt and reduce the hair on the floor, the sofa; 3.
+Get rid of mats without hurting...

-- 【EASY TO CLEAN】: The round, green button on the handle operates a very simple and yet ingenious mechanism for releasing all the dead fur and debris that the brush picks up.
-The retractable...
+- ★ 【EASY TO CLEAN】: The round, green button on the handle of the pet neat slicker brush operates a very simple and yet ingenious mechanism for releasing all the dead fur and debris that the brush...

-- PERFECT for both your long haired or short haired cats/dogs/puppies - The pet slicker brush EFFECTIVELY remove mats, tangles, dirt, and loose fur from your pet’s coats with MINIMAL effort.
+- VERSATILE - 5 inch and 3/4 inch deshedding brush are ideal for both long or short haired fur babies - our cat and dog grooming brush removes mats, tangles, dirt, and loose fur from your pet’s coat.

 - Soft pad and angled flexible pins allows for effective grooming without irritating pet's skin

 - Use this brush to finish the coat

 - Effectively reaches the undercoat on double coated breeds

 Our favorite is this self-cleaning slicker brush Pecute Slicker Brush the ergonomic handle and self cleaning feature makes it convenient and fuss-free.